0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

     Keep up with the latest node and validator updates from the Polygon team and the community by keeping an eye on the [announcements posed to Polygon forums](https://forum.polygon.technology/c/announcement/6).

 A blockchain validator is someone who is responsible for validating transactions within a blockchain.
-On the Polygon PoS network, any participant can be qualified to become a Polygon's validator by running a **Validator Node (Sentry + Validator)** to earn rewards and collect transaction fees.
+On the Polygon PoS network, any participant can be qualified to become a Polygon's validator by running a validator node (sentry + validator) to earn rewards and collect transaction fees.
 To ensure the good participation by validators, they lock up at least 1 MATIC token as a stake in the ecosystem.

 !!! info "Active validator limit"